FLORIDA OSTEOPATHIC MEDICAL ASSOCIATION A Florida Not - for- Profit Corporation Bylaws – 2022 (Revised 2/26/2022)

 Such members shall have neither voice nor vote and may not hold office.
 They may receive publications of the association and may attend the state convention at fees prescribed by the Board of Trustees.

-(i) Out of State Members shall be graduates of approved AOA accredited colleges of osteopathic medicine.
+(i) Out of State Members shall be graduates of COCA accredited colleges of osteopathic medicine.

 Out of State Members may be granted membership by a majority vote of the Board of Trustees who are present and voting at any regularly scheduled meeting.